Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Bugs are completely normal in software development
 - Problem in a computer program.
 Basically, any unexpected or unintended behavior of a computer program is a software bug.
 - A real bug which was cause an error in harvard's computer in the 1940s

+**43.What are debugging tool?**
+- Debugging tools are essential for web developers to identify and fix issues in their code.
+- Console, Debugging, Postman, Redux DevTool